amelie-girard7/Timetravel/README.md

 ### 4.4. `src/models/model_T5.py`
 Defines the model and training procedures:
-The core of this project lies in fine-tuning pre-trained language models, such as Flan-T5, for the task of counterfactual story rewriting.
+The core of this project is evaluating the causal reasoning of pre-trained language models, such as Flan-T5, for the task of counterfactual story rewriting and comparing it to GPT.
 The model is trained to minimise the log-likelihood of generating the actual rewritten endings based on the given story context and a counterfactual premise.

 The objective during training is to minimise the log-likelihood of the actual rewritten endings: